isabella232/dynamic-media-classic.en-1/help/creating-image-maps.md

 You can create Image Maps while designing your eCatalog in Adobe Acrobat or Adobe InDesign.

-In Acrobat or InDesign, create hyperlink references where you want the Image Maps to appear, and specify URL locations for the image map.
+In Adobe Acrobat or Adobe InDesign, create hyperlink references where you want the Image Maps to appear, and specify URL locations for the image map.
 Selecting the Extract Links option when uploading the PDF file into Adobe Dynamic Media Classic automatically converts the links to Image Maps.

 For more information, see Adobe InDesign Help or Adobe Acrobat Help.

 ### To create Image Maps in Adobe InDesign {#to-create-image-maps-in-adobe-indesign}

-1. In InDesign, go to **[!UICONTROL Windows®]** > **[!UICONTROL Interactive]** > **[!UICONTROL Hyperlinks]**.
+1. In Adobe InDesign, go to **[!UICONTROL Windows®]** > **[!UICONTROL Interactive]** > **[!UICONTROL Hyperlinks]**.
 1. In the Hyperlinks panel, select the text, frame, or graphic that you want to make into an Image Map.
 1. Select **[!UICONTROL New Hyperlink]** from the panel menu.
 1. In the New Hyperlink dialog box, from the **[!UICONTROL Link To]** menu, choose **[!UICONTROL URL]**.